addepalli-bhavana/Street_Style_Landing_Page/readme.md

 - designing Buttons
 - Paddings and Margins
 - hover effect
-- Also learnt about opacity and letter-spacing   properties.
-I did not know these properties before doing this project.
 - CSS Selectors

 ### **⌛TIME TAKEN TO COMPLETE THIS PROJECT:**